‘Top 50 Most Influential Marijuana Consumers’ Named by Nation’s Largest Marijuana Policy Organization

 # # #

-* Statement below from Heather Fazio of the Marijuana Policy Project *
+Statement below from Dan Riffle, director of federal policies for the Marijuana Policy Project:

 # # #

 * Statement below from the Marijuana Policy Project, which lobbied in support of the bill *